 How it compares

 For German Shepherds specifically, Taste of the Wild (B/78) with a joint supplement delivers better protein quality and omega-3s at a lower total cost.
-Acana (B/88) includes natural glucosamine from cartilage-rich ingredients without needing separate supplements.
+Acana (A/90) includes natural glucosamine from cartilage-rich ingredients without needing separate supplements.
 Both dramatically outperform Royal Canin on ingredient quality.

 Read the full breakdowns in our head-to-head comparisons: Royal Canin German Shepherd vs Taste of the Wild.